REFLUX GERD - REFLUX

 Importantly, there are many people with diaphragmatic hernia who will not suffer from heartburn or reflux.
 But a diaphragmatic hernia may allow the contents of the stomach to leak more easily into the esophagus.

 Coughing, vomiting, exertion or sudden physical exertion can increase the pressure in the abdomen and lead to a diaphragmatic hernia.
-Many healthy people aged 50 and over have a small diaphragmatic hernia,y although it is usually a condition of middle age, hiatal hernias affect people of all ages.
+Many healthy people aged 50 and older have a small diaphragmatic hernia, although it is usually a condition of middle age, hiatal hernias affect people of all ages.

 Diaphragmatic hernias usually do not need treatment.
 But this may be necessary if the hernia is in danger of suffocation, or deformed in a way that cuts off the blood supply.
 It may be necessary to treat the hernia if you additionally have severe reflux or inflammation